-Recently, Panichella et al. [59, 60] argued that the purpose of test case generation is to find test cases that separately cover individual test objectives rather than finding solutions capturing well-distributed and diverse trade-offs among the search objectives.
-Hence, they introduced a new search algorithm, namely MOSA [59], that (i) rewards test cases that cover at least one objective over those that yield a low value on several objectives without covering any; (ii) focuses the search on the yet uncovered objectives; and (iii) stores all tests covering one or more objectives into an archive.
+Recently, Panichella et al. [35], [36] argued that the purpose of test case generation is to find test cases that separately cover individual test objectives rather than finding solutions capturing well-distributed and diverse trade-offs among the search objectives.
+Hence, they introduced a new search algorithm, namely MOSA [35], that (i) rewards test cases that cover at least one objective over those that yield a low value on several objectives without covering any; (ii) focuses the search on the yet uncovered objectives; and (iii) stores all tests covering one or more objectives into an archive.
+MOSA has been introduced in the context of white-box unit testing and has shown to outperform alternative search algorithms [35], [36].